katiarp/Election_Analysis/README.md

        #Add to the total vote count
         total_votes+=1
  ```
-I used "headers = next(file_reader)" to skip the headers and get an accurate vote count.
-Since I had 369,711 more rows to check for the number of candidates, and checking data rows to check to have an accurate count of candidates and their names I used a decision statement to go over the candidates name.
+I used "headers = next(file_reader)" to skip the headers to get an accurate vote count.
+Since I had 369,711 rows to check for the number of candidates, I used a decision statement to go over the candidates name to have an accurate count of candidates

 ```
 candidate_name= row[2]